Hussein-Al-Zuhile/Shimmery/README.md

 ## Introduction

-Shimmary is an Android library designed to allow you add configurable shimmering effect to any composable you have, very easily.
+Shimmery is an Android library designed to allow you add configurable shimmering effect to any composable you have, very easily.

 ## Installation
 Latest version: [![](https://jitpack.io/v/Hussein-Al-Zuhile/Shimmery.svg)](https://jitpack.io/#Hussein-Al-Zuhile/Shimmery)